 Oświęcim was a nice surprise.
 No, not the Nazi concentration camp, but the city of Oświęcim.
 More than 800 years of history of this place was almost entirely associated with a concentration camp and World War II, and rarely to anyone, including myslef, would think, that there is .. cool place, nice and there are many places of interest.
 Above the city, in the place where in the 12th century castle and village was located, the rebuilt Piast Castle – now the seat of the municipal museum.
 In addition to the exhibition related to the history of the city, the "Game for Independence" Historical Historical Route was opened in the tunnels under the castle hill very recently.
 Catholic and Jewish communities coexisted in the city, this history can be learned by visiting the Synagogue and the Jewish Center.
 Well, at the end of June everything was still closed, but from what I can see in July it is already operational – best to check with the tourist information.

-What, I could see and what everyone can see are the murals of Oświęcim– paintings by leading Polish artists (for example,.
+This is why, I could see and what everyone can see are the murals of Oświęcim– paintings by leading Polish artists (for example,.
 Dwurnik, Pągowski, Bagiński) on the walls of buildings in different parts of the city.
 They are devoted to the subject of tolerance, peace, breaking down barriers – contemporary Oświęcim calls itself "the city of Peace" and it creates such an image.

 Practical tip: Oświęcim is also a very good place to plan an overnight stay.
 For those interested in pitching a tent, there are two places: right on the Vistula route – Center for Dialogue and Prayer ul.
 Maximilian Kolbe 1 (very nice area, 44 PLN / os) and a less known area at the International Youth Meeting Center,.
 Legionów street 11. (www.mdsm.pl) – 25 PLN / os.